 To become successful, we have to learn from those who came before us.
 What better way to do so than to dive into business classics – the best business books that have withstood the test of time.
 So what are the best business classics to read – the books that should be in EVERY small business owner’s library?
 For this, I turn to Ruth King, the CEO and founder of Profitability Revolution Paradigm.

 I am a serial entrepreneur.
 I started my first business in 1981 and it is still operating.
 Over the past 35+ years I own or have owned 6 businesses.
 Some did extremely well.
 Others failed.
 All provided or continue to provide learning lessons that I implement to increase productivity and profitability of the businesses we work with as well as my own businesses.
 I’ve shared my learning experiences in my books, The Courage to be Profitable, The Ugly Truth about Small Business, and The Ugly Truth about Managing People.

 I have also learned from many entrepreneurs and authors.
 My favorites, which I call the classics, may not be the most popular or well known.
-All have solid business advice.
+All have solid business advice including why you need Library Solutions.
 These books should be in your library, not sitting on the shelf collecting dust, instead dog earred, highlighted, and used as guidance for your profitable business.

 You Can’t Teach a Kid to Ride a Bike at a Seminar, David Sandler